kbmackenzie/aranea/docs/gawk.md

 realpath /usr/bin/awk
 ```

 If your distribution comes with another flavor of Awk, you'll need to manually install `gawk`.
-Additionally, you will need to edit the shebang line on the `aranea` script to use `gawk` instead.
+Additionally, you will need to edit the shebang line in the `aranea` script to use `gawk` instead.

 **Unfortunately**, a lot of Debian-based distros (like Ubuntu) ship with `mawk` as their default Awk flavor.
 You can run `sudo apt-get install gawk` to install `gawk` on such distros.